Losses

 This module is used to define the loss function used to train the model.

-class anemoi.training.losses.weightedloss.BaseWeightedLoss(node_weights: Tensor, ignore_nans: bool = False)
+class anemoi.training.losses.base.BaseLoss(ignore_nans: bool = False)

 Bases: Module, ABC

-add_scalar(dimension: int | tuple[int], scalar: Tensor, *, name: str | None = None) ScaleTensor
+add_scaler(dimension: int | tuple[int], scaler: Tensor, *, name: str | None = None) Self

-Add new scalar to be applied along dimension.
+Add new scaler to be applied along dimension.

-Dimension can be a single int even for a multi-dimensional scalar, in this case the dimensions are assigned as a range starting from the given int.
+Dimension can be a single int even for a multi-dimensional scaler, in this case the dimensions are assigned as a range starting from the given int.
 Negative indexes are also valid, and will be resolved against the tensor’s ndim.

 Parameters:

-• dimension (int | tuple[int]) – Dimension/s to apply the scalar to
+• dimension (int | tuple[int]) – Dimension/s to apply the scaler to

-• name (str | None, optional) – Name of the scalar, by default None
+• name (str | None, optional) – Name of the scaler, by default None

 Returns:

-ScaleTensor with the scalar removed
+ScaleTensor with the scaler removed

 Return type: